Tushar-kalsi/Rust-IC-hot-not-assignment/README.md

 2. Start DFX local replica with clean state
 3. Create local canister
 4. Build the backend
+5. Deploy the canister

-Your canister will be ready for testing and deployment!
+Your canister will be ready for testing with API endpoints available!

 ## Project Structure